MunibQazi12/soundcheck-scheduler/README.md

 - Keep UI logic predictable and easy to reason about
 - Design frontend architecture suitable for real products and internal tools

-This is a production-style system.
+This is a production-style frontend system built to reflect real-world usage and long-term maintainability.
-It is not a tutorial or a visual prototype.

 ---